bob-606/test-pilot/.pt/CFI.md

 **Training Components:**

-- **Theoretical Instruction:** 25 hours focusing on teaching methodologies.
+- **Theoretical Instruction:** 125 hours focusing on teaching methodologies.
 - **Flight Training:** 30 hours of flight instruction training.

 **Estimated Cost:**
 €5,900 – €7,980, depending on the flight school.

-*Example:* Noir Flight Academy in Hungary offers the FI course for €5,900, which includes ground training, 30 hours of Single-Engine Piston (SEP) instruction, and spin training. :contentReference[oaicite:0]{index=0}
+*Example:* OMNI Flight School in Portugal offers the FI course with 125 hours of theoretical instruction and 30 hours of flight instruction. :contentReference[oaicite:0]{index=0}

 ## 7. Additional Ratings (Optional)